mrismanaziz/Reforestation/README.md

-## "Hey, dad, did you get a haircut?"
-"No, I got them all cut."
+## How do you make a 'one' disappear?
+You add a 'g' and it's 'gone'